dkeenan7/LyteFyba/PCB/Readme.txt

 Now is a good time for a design rule check.
 We expect only two errors (Track to track errors: RX- and TY-, RX+ and TY+).
 Make all layers visible, except the two documentation layers and Cutouts text.
-Zoom out; select the two CMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
+Zoom out; select the two CMUs; deselect board outline and squiggle cutout outlines; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
 Zoom in near the top of the 4 CMUs
 Select around the top squiggle join; delete